top of page

 • best represent the political philosophy of the party.

-It is the great minority monied interests that can afford to sway the candidates.
-The minority includes risk-takers providing for our great innovations, but it also includes the already wealthy seeking to protect their wealth, the capital providers, and rent seekers who benefit from the great minority.
+It is the great minority monied interests that can afford to sway the majority parties' candidates.
+The minority includes the already wealthy seeking to protect their wealth, the capital providers, and rent seekers who benefit from the great minority.
 Minority power attracts minority interests to govern the majority.

 In the P&C system, the needs of the majority are much less relevant for a candidate seeking office.
 Voting power and candidate funding have been consolidated to minority interests.
-While unseemly, the great minority are behaving rationally given their environmental incentives.
+While unseemly, the great minority and the political candidates are behaving rationally given their environmental incentives.
 From their standpoint, they are just playing by the rules to win a competitive game.
 If they did not play by the rules, someone else would beat them by playing by the rules.
+Competition is a normal part of our human nature.
+It is what we are competing for creating the challenge.
 If we want a different outcome, it is time to change the game's rules and revitalize the vote.

 Former Supreme Court Justice Antonin Scalia said: